illustratedattempts/NLP-ChatBot/README.md

 ### **3e. chatbot_configs**

 chatbot_configs() would take data from multiple sources and feed them into the model for training.
 This data includes the video name, a list of the most common words commented under the video, and a sentiment analysis of the comments under the video.
-The Chatbot would then produce a Chatbot given this information.
+The Chatbot would then produce more contextual dialogue given this information.

 ### **3f. freed_chatbot**